 Can my partner feel GyneFix?

 GyneFix is fitted inside the womb and is not noticeable during intercourse.
 The end of the surgical thread, on which the copper tubes are attached, protrude 1 to 2 cm from the cervix.
 Usually the thread curls up around the cervix, so that it is not noticeable.

 If your partner is feeling the thread, you can ask your doctor to tuck the thread in the womb or cut it shorter.

 Is a follow-up visit necessary?

-It is advised to have a follow-up visit a couple of weeks after GyneFix has been fitted.
+Have a follow-up visit 4 to 8 weeks after GyneFix has been fitted.

 Can I delay my period with GyneFix?